padhuashok/invoicify/README.md

 ## Features

-Invoicify has detailed indepth documentation of all endpoints usedin project
+Invoicyfy has detailed indepth documentation of all endpoints usedin project

 It supports Docker profile to run in different environments.

 It runs in a containerized enviroment and used Postgres as DB.